6308 Monona dr, Monona WI 53516

 Maintain humidity around 80%.
 Unless you are in a very dry area, misting the enclosure a few times a day will usually provide enough moisture.
 A nice humidity gauge can help you in this area.
 Hand misters are usually sufficient, but if you don't want to hand mist, an automatic mister like the Exo Terra monsoon, or reptile fogger are a nice options.
 Exo terras reptile fountain provides bubbling water which also helps to raise humidity levels.

 Dragons are mostly insectivores and should eat everyday.
 If your adult has good body weight, you can possibly feed every other day.
 Variety is important.
 Don't feed them the same things each day.
 They can get bored and picky if you do.
 Plus each bug has different nutrient content.
 Mix it up.
 They can eat crickets, dubia roaches, mealworms, hornworms, and other bugs.

 Make sure to dust your lizard's food with calcium and vitamins such as Repashy calcium plus or Rep-cal calcium with D3.

 Blue-eyed Crested Dragons are intelligent, and can make great pets.
 However, they are not for everyone.
-They are one that likes to be handled a lot.
-Baby dragons usually do not bite, but excessive handling should be avoided.
 Your first impulse will be to hold your new lizard and pet it.
 We strongly suggest you do not do this.
-Also, their tendency to freeze first (instead of running) when a predator is near by, can make you think that the stiff dragon in your hand likes being held because he's not running away from you.
+Baby dragons usually do not bite.
+Their tendency is to freeze first (instead of running) when a predator is near by.
+That can make you think that the stiff dragon in your hand likes being held because he's not running away from you.
 Once he is not all stiff in your hand or running away, you know he is used to being held and not stressed out.
 Most dragons tolerate some handling fairly well if acclimated to it slowly.